 - Invoked in Acquisitions Incorporated season 6, when Binwin tries to figure out whether Danielle is pulling a fast one on him and rolls for Sense Motive, and Aoefel bursts out into laughter because Binwin's Wisdom modifier is -1 and he would probably believe whatever Danielle said — even if she were just making handfarts.

 - Game Grumps.
 Danny is very susceptible to this.
 Sometimes he will catch on to when he's being fooled, but it doesn't take much to convince him otherwise.

 - In early seasons of The Simpsons this was one of Superintendent Chalmers' characteristics in relation to the lies Principal Skinner told him.
-The greatest example of this is him believing Skinner's story that the northern lights were occurring in the kitchen, when it was really a really bad fire.
+The greatest example of this is him believing Skinner's story that the northern lights were occurring in the kitchen when it was actually a really bad fire.